c4dm-viabal/c4dm-viabal.github.io/_projects/2_project.md

 This research has progressed from generative adversarial networks operating on spatial and spherical-harmonic representations, through denoising and autoencoder-based approaches, to spatially aware transformer architectures.
 The work considers not only spectral reconstruction accuracy, but also spatial consistency and perceptually relevant evaluation.

-VIABAL also played a central role in organising the [Listener Acoustic Personalisation Challenge 2024 (LAP24)](https://www.sonicom.eu/lap-challenge/).
+I also played a central role in organising the [Listener Acoustic Personalisation Challenge 2024 (LAP24)](https://www.sonicom.eu/lap-challenge/), serving as Chair of Website and Dissemination and contributing to the design, delivery and evaluation of its HRTF-upsampling task.
 LAP24 established an international benchmark through which algorithmic and machine-learning approaches could be compared using common datasets, metrics and perceptual evaluation.

 ## Selected publications